 - Response speed: 2-3x faster generation keeps you in productive flow state

-The use cases where Kimi K2 outshines the competition.
+The use cases where Kimi K2 pulls ahead.

 - Agentic workflows: Execute 200-300 sequential tool calls without human intervention